Police are investigating after a bomb threat was made against Lakefield College School on Monday morning (May 25).

-Shortly after 10 a.m., Peterborough County Ontario Provincial Police (OPP) received a call from the school reporting that it had received a threatening phone call.
+Shortly after 10 a.m., Peterborough County Ontario Provincial Police (OPP) received a call from the school reporting that it had received a call about a bomb threat.

 In a social media post, the school said it immediately initiated lockdown procedures after receiving the phone call and contacted police.

-OPP officers arrived on scene minutes later and, following a sweep of the school, determined the threat was unfounded and confirmed there was no immediate risk to the safety of the students or staff.
-No details were released on the nature of the threat.
+OPP officers arrived on scene minutes later and, following a sweep of the school, determined the bomb threat was unfounded and confirmed there was no immediate risk to the safety of the students or staff.

-The OPP Major Crime Unit is assisting with the ongoing investigation into the source of the threat.
+The OPP Major Crime Unit is assisting with the ongoing investigation into the source of the threat, which so far has determined that the call originated from outside of Ontario.
 Investigators would like to speak with anyone who may have information regarding the investigation, who can call the OPP at 1-888-310-1122.

 “The OPP advised the school that similar false threat calls targeting schools have recently occurred across the United States, Europe, and more recently in Ontario,” the school noted in its social media post.
 “Authorities continue to actively investigate these incidents.”